 – Provides telephonic interpretation services to facilitate communication between other RSCs and residents if fluent in the language spoken by the resident.

-– Coordinates at least at least one health an dwell-being service event monthly for residents, such as periodic eye, podiatry, hearing and dental clinics, visiting nurse, exercise, health fairs, and other similar events.
+– Coordinates at least one health an dwell-being service event monthly for residents, such as periodic eye, podiatry, hearing and dental clinics, visiting nurse, exercise, health fairs, and other similar events.

 Resident Service Coordination (RSC) is provided in 10 Boston Housing Authority buildings.
 Buildings include St. Botolph Apartments, Torre Unidad (Unity Towers), Amory Street Apartments, Doris Bunte Apartments, Martin Luther King, Jr. Apartments, Holgate Apartments, Washington Manor, Hampton House, Frederick Douglass Apartments, and Pond Street Apartments.